-Parking is easy, a paved, level lot with an entire row of handicapped spaces.
+Seeing a news clip about a "Summer Concert Series" at Bayard, we decided to take advantage of the beautiful day and off we went to see "The Home Grown String Band.
+Parking is easy; a paved, level lot with an entire row of handicapped spaces.
 It is less than one tenth of a mile to the main entrance of the mansion.
 There is a ramp and double doors at the entrance.

-There are Adirondack chairs on the huge lawn inviting one to sit and relax.
+If you don't want to eat, or just want to relax you can grab an Adirondack chair on the huge lawn inviting one to sit and relax.

 The 691 acres with 14 different gardens, a 65 room mansion and river walk was donated to the Long Island State Park Region by Mrs. W. Bayard Cutting and her daughter, “to provide an oasis of beauty and quiet for the pleasure, rest and refreshment of those who delight in outdoor beauty; and to bring about a greater appreciation and understanding of the value and importance of informal planting.”
 It is a “passive park; no biking, picnicking, sports, bathing or games.” (website)